 With that, the two-seat Thunderbird was really dead, discounting the curious tonneau-covered Sports Roadsters of 1962-1963.
 The four-seaters inevitably sold better — even in their worst years, they outpaced the Little Bird’s best year by nearly two to one — so from a commercial standpoint, McNamara was correct.
 Similarly, the Mustang sold far better than a revived XT-Bird ever would have, so it’s probably for the best that Iacocca demurred.

-In July 1960, Henry Ford II fired Ernest Breech, who had been his chief adviser, mentor, and viceroy for almost 15 years.
-According to author David Halberstam, Ford’s parting words to Breech were, “Ernie, I’ve graduated.”
+In July 1960, Henry Ford II fired Ernest Breech, who had been his chief adviser, mentor, and viceroy for almost 15 years, declaring that he no longer needed Breech’s guidance.
 In a sense, the demise of the Little Bird was also a coming of age: sad, somewhat painful, but necessary.

 Still, necessary or not, the demise of the original Little Bird is regrettable.
 It may not have been a brilliant performer or a ground-breaker, but even 50+ years on, it looks right, one of those rare designs that appeals to nearly everyone.
 It’s little wonder that almost everyone who ever touched it, whether during its conception or afterward, still wants a piece of it.

 # # #

 From 2012–2014, the author worked with former Ford executive Chase Morsey Jr., who was involved with the development of the original Thunderbird, on the writing of Mr. Morsey’s memoir, The Man Who Saved the V-8, which also discusses the origins of the Thunderbird.
 This article was published prior to (and separate from) that project.